alsco1234/Restormer_4_Medical/README.md

 ## Test

-To test the Fine-Tuned Restormer models of 255*255 one patch
+To test the Fine-Tuned Restormer models of 512*512 patch.
+Since Restormer is a model based on transformer, You can set other patch_size and overlap_size editing test.py. but make sure patch size is divided by 8.
+This code will work in grayscale image (FOR COLOR IMAGE CODE WILL BE SOON)
 ```
-python test_if_training.py
+python test.py --origin_path 'PATH_TO_ORIGIN_IMAGE' --noisy_path 'PATH_TO_NOISY_IMAGE'
 ```
 To test the Fine-Tuned Restormer models of one image
 ```
-python prepare_dataset.py
-python test_one.py
-python blending.py
+python test.py --origin_path 'PATH_TO_ORIGIN_IMAGE' --noisy_path 'PATH_TO_NOISY_IMAGE' --prestrained True
 ```
+It prints psnr and ssim between origin and noisy image, both before and after.
+And also save denoised image.

 ## Training
 To Training no pretraiend weight